 The Properties of the Propensity-Score

-Quasi-Exact Matching Using the Propensity-Score
+Quasi-exact Matching Using the Propensity-Score

 Methods for Propensity-Score Matching